Hit 't' to toggle to a non-slide view.

 Reviewing.
 There is always the reviewing.

-I am the school's eLearning Champion.
+I was the school's eLearning Champion for a number of years.
 This is a real post.
 I did not name it

 (The first rule of eLearning is that you do not talk about eLearning.)